berndporr/iir1/README.md

 See `cmake` for the different build-options.
 Above is for a 64 bit build.
 Then start Visual C++ and open the solution.
 This will create the DLL and the LIB files.
+Under Windows it's highly recommended to use the static library and link it into the application program.

 ### Unit tests